kcc-nma-art258/assignments/week-1/README.md

   - If your classmates find any issues, make the fixes locally and push the changes to the same remote branch
   - Once your code has been reviewed by 2 classmates and your code is ready to turn in, create a new comment on your pull request with the words `@micjamking: Final Submission`; this will send me a notification that your assignment is ready to be graded.

-## Atom
+## Atom text editor
 [![Atom Logo](images/atom/atom-logo.png)](https://atom.io/)

-**[Atom](https://atom.io/) is a "hackable text editor for the 21st century".** Similar to Adobe Dreamweaver, Brackets, Sublime Text, and Textmate, Atom is a standalone text editor built for coding/programming.
+**[Atom](https://atom.io/) is a "hackable text editor for the 21st century".** Similar to Adobe Dreamweaver, Brackets, Sublime Text, and Textmate, Atom is a standalone text editor built for coding/programming but completely customizable through HTML/CSS/JS.

 **Video: [GitHub presents: Atom 1.0](https://youtu.be/Y7aEiVwBAdk)** [![Atom](images/atom/atom.png)](https://youtu.be/Y7aEiVwBAdk)